Car Rental and Road Safety

 - If you are in an accident and emergency medical care is required - Contact ER24 at 084 124

-Always drive the vehicle as if it is your own vehicle… and consider that another client will drive the same vehicle soon after – Your driving might have an influence on the safety of that person!
+Always drive the vehicle as if it is your vehicle… and consider that another client will drive the same vehicle soon after - Your driving might influence the safety of that person!